Nelson Rockefeller: Personal life

-With his first wife, Rockefeller had lived at the three top floors at 810 Fifth Avenue.
-After his divorce and second marriage, Mary Rockefeller kept the two top floors of the triplex apartment.
-The apartment was expanded by purchasing a floor of 812 Fifth Avenue.
-The two spaces connected via a flight of six steps.
-Nelson and Happy Rockefeller used the entrance at 812 Fifth, while his first wife entered through 810 Fifth.
-They remained married until his death.
+With Mary Rockefeller, Rockefeller had lived at the three top floors at 810 Fifth Avenue.
+After their divorce and Rockefeller's second marriage, Mary Rockefeller kept the two top floors of the triplex apartment.
+The apartment was expanded via the purchase of one floor of 812 Fifth Avenue.
+The two spaces were connected via a flight of six steps.
+Nelson and Happy Rockefeller used the entrance at 812 Fifth, while Mary Rockefeller entered through 810 Fifth.
+Nelson and Happy Rockefeller remained married until Rockefeller's death.

 Rockefeller engaged in numerous extramarital affairs during his marriages.
-His first wife resented his adultery, which was one of the main reasons for their divorce.
-Rockefeller convinced his first wife early in the marriage that they should live separate lives but stay married for the sake of public appearances and the children.

-There has been speculation surrounding Malinda Fitler Murphy (b.1960), the youngest daughter of Happy Rockefeller and Dr. James Slater Murphy, with many in the Rockefeller inner circle believing her to be Nelson Rockefeller's daughter.
+Mary Rockefeller resented his adultery, which was one of the main reasons for their divorce.
+Rockefeller convinced Mary early in the marriage that they should live separate lives, but remain married for the sake of public appearances and the children.
+There was speculation surrounding the paternity of Malinda Fitler Murphy (born 1960), the youngest daughter of Happy Rockefeller and James Slater Murphy; many in the Rockefeller inner circle believed her to be Rockefeller's daughter.
 In his diary, Rockefeller intimate Ken Riland used a tone of knowing irony when mentioning Malinda, putting the word stepfather in quotes.
-Ellen, the wife of Wally Harrison, the architect and Rockefeller confidant, claimed that Malinda's parentage was an open secret among Rockefeller associates.

-Rockefeller was a patient of famous psychic Edgar Cayce.
+Ellen Harrison, the wife of Wally Harrison, the architect and Rockefeller confidant, claimed that Malinda's parentage was an open secret among Rockefeller associates.
+Rockefeller was also a patient of famous psychic Edgar Cayce.

 Death

-Rockefeller died on January 26, 1979, from a heart attack, two years and six days after departing the vice presidency.
-He was 70.
+Rockefeller died on January 26, 1979 from complications of a heart attack.
+His death occurred two years and six days after his vice presidential tenure ended.
+He was 70 years old.

 An initial report incorrectly stated that he died at his desk in his office at Rockefeller Center.
-However, the report was soon corrected to state that Rockefeller actually had the fatal heart attack at another location: a townhouse he owned at 13 West 54th Street.
+The report was soon corrected to state that Rockefeller actually had the fatal heart attack at another location, a townhouse he owned at 13 West 54th Street.
 The heart attack occurred in the late evening in the presence of Megan Marshack, a 25-year-old aide.
 After Rockefeller suffered the heart attack, Marshack called her friend, news reporter Ponchitta Pierce, to the townhouse; Pierce phoned an ambulance approximately an hour after the heart attack.

 Rockefeller's remains were cremated at Ferncliff Cemetery in nearby Hartsdale, New York.
 On January 29, 1979, family and close friends gathered to inter his ashes in the private Rockefeller family cemetery in Sleepy Hollow, New York.
 A memorial service was held at Riverside Church in Upper Manhattan on February 2; the service was attended by 2,200 people.
 Attendees included President Jimmy Carter and former Secretary of State Henry Kissinger.